MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 If you need to add more users, this is done from Microsoft 365 Admin Center.
 For more information, see [Create Users According to Licenses](ui-how-users-permissions.md).

-When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get Updates from Office 365** action.
+When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get Updates from Microsoft 365** action.
 You can then proceed to assign permissions to users and to organize them in user groups.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## Getting Help